-Description This command configures the maximum number of rollback checkpoint files that can be saved to the local compact flash.
+Description This command configures the maximum number of rollback checkpoint files that can be

 When the maximum number of files are saved, the oldest rollback checkpoint file will actually have an ID value one less than the configured maximum, because one rollback checkpoint file is always the latest file and does not have an ID number.
 For example, if you configure the maximum number of checkpoints as 50, after performing 50 rollback save commands, there will be a latest rollback checkpoint file with extension .rb, and 49 older files with extension .rb.1 to .rb.49.